glFusion/testimonials/README.md

 **Display Blocks**

 Which glFusion blocks to display when viewing Testimonials.
 For example, left, right, none, both...

+**Disable Testimonial Submissions**

+If this is set to TRUE, all user submissions will be disabled.
+Only the Testimonial Admin can enter testimonials through the admin interface.

 **Allow Anonymous Users to Submit Testimonials**